mrterranova/ABC-Tag-Generator/README.md

 ## Overview
 This project focuses on cleaning and preprocessing book datasets from multiple sources (Google Books API and Kaggle datasets).
 The goal is to produce a unified, high-quality dataset suitable for NLP tasks like **tag generation** and **category prediction**.

-Please also view full process of building the machine learning model in repository found [HERE](https://github.com/mrterranova/Automated-Book-Tagging-Generator).
 -------

 ## Table of Contents